zyang01/zyang01.github.io/_posts/2025-03-12-on-humanity-s-bestseller.md

 I topped up $12 in my OpenAI account when launching the project [Bible Says Love](https://biblesays.love/){:target="_blank"} three months ago.
 I even built a simple mechanism to prevent abuse.
 I worry unnecessarily too much.

 All of the stereotypes I had about Christianity turned out to be wrong once I started reading the bestseller.
-It is the closest thing to magic I had ever come across in the 28 years of my life.
+It is the closest thing to [magic](../reasoning-behind-going-rome-fig-tree/){:target="_blank"} I had ever come across in the 28 years of my life.
 I am not proud to make the following statement.
 I'm merely stating a fact.
 And they seem useless now that I have the _Teacher_ and the _Textbook_ to learn from.
 I studied four undergraduate degrees in the last decade, specialising in mathematics, physics, computer science, philosophy and modern ballet.
 Not a single book or research paper I read made me feel the truth cutting through my bones into my soul.

 And no, Christianity is not a religion.
 Why would you call the truth a religion?